ujjainimukherjee/StarWarsApp/notes.md

 Used Angular BootStrap Pagination component - https://ng-bootstrap.github.io/#/components/pagination/overview

-A sample url to get persons list using a page number is - https://swapi.dev/api/people/?page=4 This url was used in 'people.service.ts'.
+A sample url to get persons list using a page number is - https://swapi.dev/api/people/?page=4 This url was used in 'people.service.ts' to fetch data.

 # Add Search Functionality

-A sample url for search for a person named 'Walker' is - https://swapi.dev/api/people/?search=walker

-This has been implemented in 'people.service.ts'.
+A sample url for search for a person named 'Walker' is - https://swapi.dev/api/people/?search=walker This functionality has been implemented in 'people.service.ts'.

-For performance improvement in search- to prevent API calls everytime a user types something, 3 'rxjs' operators have been used
+For performance improvement in search-(i.e. to prevent API calls everytime a user types something), 3 'rxjs' operators have been used

 - debounce to provide delay of 300 ms